 - 3 ½ cups 448 grams powdered sugar, sifted

 - ¼ cup heavy cream

-- 2 tablespoons cocoa powder, plus more for garnish
+- 2 tablespoons 28.3 grams cocoa powder, plus more for garnish

-- Preheat your oven to 350 degree.
-Line your cupcake pan with liners or grease with butter or oil.
+- Preheat your oven to 350 degrees F. Line your cupcake pan with liners or grease with butter and flour.

-- Vigorously whisk the oil, milk, coffee, eggs and vanilla together in a large bowl.
+- Whisk vigorously the oil, milk, coffee, eggs, and vanilla together in a large bowl.

 - Slowly add the flour mixture to the coffee mixture and mix to combine.
 Do not over mix.